-- Limited local human resources for health and disaster response across all four case study countries, both in times of disaster response and in day-to-day operations - Insufficient engagement between health ministries and other response organisations - Gap in the provision of psychosocial support - Limited capacity of Australian medical services to meet the needs faced in the field during disasters - Limited recognition for Pacific in-country systems, capacity and governance structures during times of disaster by external agencies - Lack of a future focus to incorporate uncertainty and changing risk into planning processes.
+- Limited local human resources for health and disaster response across all four case study countries, both in times of disaster response and in day-to-day operations. - Insufficient engagement between health ministries and other response organisations - Gap in the provision of psychosocial support - Limited capacity of Australian medical services to meet the needs faced in the field during disasters - Limited recognition for Pacific in-country systems, capacity and governance structures during times of disaster by external agencies - Lack of a future focus to incorporate uncertainty and changing risk into planning processes.

-The following section presents key recommendations for Australian organisations which address the need to take into account uncertainty, and other key factors found to constrain adaptive capacity.
+The following section presents key recommendations for Regional organisations which address the need to take into account uncertainty, and other factors constraining adaptive capacity.

-Recommendations for Australian disaster response organisations:
+Recommendations for Pacific Regional disaster response organisations:

-- 1) Australian and regional organisations need to recognise and support regional networks and formal and informal relationships.
+- 1) Regional organisations need to recognise and support regional networks and formal and informal relationships.
 Such recognition and support will improve adaptive capacity through building trust and capacity, and the efficient flow of information in times of disaster.
-In particular: - Australian, regional and donors organisations (such as SPC/SOPAC, WHO, UNOCHA, UNDP, and UNICEF) to recognise and facilitate regular interaction and meetings that maintain regional links and networks with PIC DRS organisations.
-Such meetings should be coordinated at a regional level and based on agreed agendas and outputs, and ensure stakeholder inclusion and attendance is based on relevance of issues being discussed - Active involvement of Australian DRS organisations in regional policy discussions (e.g. current negotiations surrounding a joint DRR and CCA policy)
+In particular: - Regional and donor organisations (such as SPC/SOPAC, WHO WPRO, UNOCHA, UNDP, and UNICEF) to recognise and facilitate regular interaction and meetings that maintain regional links and networks with PIC DRS organisations.
+Such meetings should be coordinated at a regional level and based on agreed agendas and outputs, and ensure stakeholder inclusion and attendance is based on relevance of issues being discussed.